A Conjectural McLeoran Family Tree - 1660 - 1770

 |

-There would have been many more family members on the tree, not only in Southend Parish but in Campbeltown Parish too.
+There would have been many more family members on the tree, not only in Southend Parish but in the adjoining Campbeltown Parish too.
 Around 1800, the McLeoran family was so extensive in Southend that there was some intermarrying of second cousins or even perhaps cousins. e.g.:

 |